kenjican/9256Vibrator/README.md

 (3) How to protect the program? encrypt the SD card? or provide the usb-serial port and fix the serial number of USB serial chip?

 (4) Color Scheme: techonic , light , delight feeling..

+(5) remote controll support.
+Socket.io could be as qq or wechat ,no need to map port in router and get dynamic ip....it's a good idea for after sales service.